 Next, I led the effort to make the photo viewer work across all Airbnb tiers: Marketplace, Plus, Luxe, Hotels, Experiences, and Adventures.

 Finally, the third release improved entry points to the photo viewer across all tiers.

 Along with final visual design, I built prototypes in Principle for Mobile and Desktop.

 These helped demonstrate how interactions looked and felt, and were also a resource for our engineers.

 The project was a success on all fronts.

-In this project, I led a redesign of the itinerary component for a unique type of Airbnb Experience: multi-day Adventures.
+A redesign of the itinerary component for a unique type of Airbnb Experience: multi-day Adventures.

-In this project I led the creation of a complete design system for all global logged-out customer facing properties on desktop and mobile web.
+A comprehensive design system for all global logged-out customer facing properties on desktop and mobile web.